AkzidenzGrotesk-py/PythonProjects/consoleengine/DOC.md

   - ***__FillBottomFlatTriangle(v1, v2, v3, char, rawc)*** - Fill flat bottom triangle
   - ***__FillTopFlatTriangle(v1, v2, v3, char, rawc)*** - Fill flat top triangle

 - `OnUserCreate(func)` : used to decorate for setup.
-Use this decorator to setup the game, options to enable/disable:
+Use this decorator to setup the game.
+Passes the ConsoleGame to the function it decorates.
+Options to enable/disable:
   - **title** - _string_ window title, use `%fps%` to display the fps
   - **fpsInTitle** - _bool_ if you do not want to replace `%fps%` with the fps or it is not present, set to False to save a few frames.
   - **geometry** - _tuple_ window size as `(width, height)`